 We are pleased to present the following alphabetical list of lenders who have expressed an active interest in lending to NYU Stern students.
 You are not required to borrow from any of the lenders listed below and there is no penalty for selecting a different lender, if you prefer.
 Such loans are for education purposes, which means you must be a registered student and the amount you can borrow cannot exceed your cost of attendance as listed on the Stern Graduate Financial Aid website.
-For application information and details about terms and conditions, please visit the lender's website or contact the sponsor's toll-free number.
+For application information and details about terms and conditions, please visit the lender's website or contact their customer service number.
 Please note that application fees are not refundable.
 Typical processing time is 3-4 weeks.
 Please plan accordingly.

 When applying, be sure to select the correct loan, specifying your status as a Stern graduate student (where applicable).

-|NJ Class Loan|
+|NJ Class Loan

-|CommonBond MBA Loans|
+|CommonBond MBA Loans

-|Discover MBA Loan|
+|Discover MBA Loan

-|Wells Fargo Graduate Loan|
+|Wells Fargo Graduate Loan

 Please note that the University cannot act as a co-signer or sponsor for domestic or international students.
 Given the current student loan industry climate, please be aware that loan programs are subject to change at any time.